nebraska-silicon-lab/TReTA/README.md

-Project for measuring the thermal properties of the ETL modules components.
+Project for measuring the thermal properties of the ETL module components.

 Add other details here: